f-ado/nodejs-express-postgresql-docker-example/README.md

 Run `docker-compose up` to start the services and `docker-compose down` to stop all services.

-If you want to run the project without docker, you'll need an `.env` file with environment files values defined as in `.env.example`.
-After creating the database run `npm install` to fresh install all npm dependencies or `npm ci` to install all dependency versions from `package-lock.json`.
+If you want to run the project without docker, you'll need an `.env` file with environment values defined as in `.env.example`.
+After creating the database run `npm install` to install all npm dependencies or `npm ci` to install all dependency versions from `package-lock.json`.
 To start the project run `npm start` in the root.

 ## Testing the endpoints